I am actively looking to admit graduate students (info).

 2. Cover Letter (this can include: a description of why you want to undertake a PhD; how your previous experiences have prepared you for the research project that you are applying for; what your passions are within or outside of academia)

-Review of applications will commence on 30th June 2022 and continue until the position is filled.
+We are now accepting applications.
+Review of applicants will continue until the position is filled.

 Kindly email your application to: email@example.com